 Information needed for a request:

-- Requests for rocks and cores will use the same form.
+- Requests for rocks and cores use the same form.

 - Provide information about the samples you would like to request:

-- NOAA’s IMLGS database provides information about the samples at URI’s repository, including the sample identifier used to fill out the “Full (rock/core) sample name” box.
+- NOAA’s IMLGS database provides information about the samples at URI’s repository, including the sample identifiers.

-- In the “Material” box, please state what part of the sample you want to request/will use.
+- Describe what part of the sample you want to request/will use (e.g., picked or sieved fraction, glass, fresh interior, etc.).

-- If you are requesting a rock, please provide the sample size you are requesting either in terms of weight or dimensions.
-Examples of typical sample types/sizes range from thin section tab or 0-10g for rocks.
+- Please specify the sample size you are requesting either in terms of weight or dimensions (e.g., “thin section tab”, “2 g”, “5 cc”, etc.).
 If you are requesting a core, you must provide the upper and lower bounds of the core length you would like to request.
-Standard sample sizes range from 2-20 ccs for core sediment.
-If you would like to request larger sample sizes you may contact the curator.
+Standard sample sizes range from 2-20 cc for core sediment.
+If you would like to request larger sample sizes, please contact the curator.

 Schilling Seafloor Glass Collection